epicenteredresearch/epicenteredresearchwebsite/content/pace/mentalhealth/dataprep_MH.md

 Batch effects are dealt with using Combat in the pre-processing phase: batch covariates are not needed in the EWAS phase models, as shown in the example script using the R package provided.

 Estimated cell types are estimated in the pre-processing phase using the R package: they are included in the analysis, as shown in the example script using the R package provided.

+### COHORT DESCRIPTION / WHAT TO REPORT IN README

+We will ask you to provide a README file containing the infrmation described below, along with the results.
+This may be a good time to write the README file.

+#### Basic information
++ Full name of the cohort; abbreviated name of the cohort (if applicable)
++ Names and email addresses of the researchers (we recommend 1-4 co-authors per cohort)
++ Brief description of study population
++ Study design
++ Country and ethnicity of participants
++ Citation of a cohort profile or 1-3 other key papers describing the cohort
++ Consent and ethical approval for the study.
++ e.g. "The Generation R Study is a population-based prospective cohort study.
+All pregnant women living in Rotterdam, the Netherlands, with an expected delivery date between April 2002 and January 2006 were invited to participate.
+These women and their children have been followed at regular intervals since recruitment.
+[Kooijman 2016] Only participants who reported being of Dutch ethnicity were included.
+All participants gave written informed consent, and the study was approved by the Medical Ethical Committee of the Erasmus Medical Center, Rotterdam."

+#### Maternal anxiety data
++ Name and citation of questionnaire
++ Citations relating to the psychometric properties of this instrument (e.g. 2-3 papers describing the validity and reliability of the instrument)
++ Number of items, scale, and protocol for calculating sum score
++ Gestational weeks (range) when mothers filled out the questionnaire, e.g. "Anxiety during pregnancy was measured using the 20-item State anxiety subscale of the Spielberger State-Trait Anxiety Inventory (STAI).
+[Spielberger 1983].
+This scale is widely used and has good psychometric properties [Barnes 2002], and it has been validated among pregnant women [Gunning 2008,, Meades 2011].
+The items were rated on a 4-point Likert scale from 1 to 4.
+Mothers completed the questionnaire at 18-25 weeks of gestation.
+Sumscores were calculated as the sum of all items (reverse-coded if necessary so that higher scores reflect more symptoms)."
++ If you used diagnostic data rather than questionnaire data, please describe how the diagnoses were established.

+#### Maternal depression data
++ Name and citation of questionnaire
++ Citations relating to the psychometric properties of this instrument (e.g. 2-3 papers describing the validity and reliability of the instrument)
++ Number of items, scale, and protocol for calculating sum score
++ Gestational weeks (range) when mothers filled out the questionnaire
++ If you used diagnostic data rather than questionnaire data, please describe how the diagnoses were established.

+#### DNAm data
++ How were the placental samples collected, processed, stored and analysed
++ What array was used to measure DNAm
++ Any quality control steps taken in this cohort specifically (note that the preprocessing phase is harmonised using the R package provided)

+#### Covariates:
++ How was maternal SES determined and categorised?
++ Maternal smoking: how determined and categorised?
++ Birth weight: how determined?
++ Gestational age: how determined?
++ What type of ancestry/race variable(s) were included in the model?
++ Any other covariates?

+#### Maternal psychiatric medications:
++ Were medication data available?
++ If yes, which medications were included?
+How were data on medications collected?
+How many mothers used psychiatric medications?

+#### Further information about the cohort (these can be finalised in the writing phase, but please provide a preliminary description already now if possible)
++ Funding statement on your cohort's behalf
++ Acknowledgements on your cohort's behalf
++ Any deviations from the analysis plan
++ Any other relevant information

 ### GETTING STARTED WITH YOUR PHENOTYPE DATA